 If you head right, you’ll be alongside soccer fields, and the path is a little clearer to the left.
 That’s the way we headed.

 As you walk, you’ll find a number of smaller paths leading down to the lake.
-I recommend taking them, especially if you’re an angler, or if you just feel like sitting and relaxing next to a small body of water and relaxing for awhile.
+I recommend taking them, especially if you’re an angler, or if you just feel like sitting next to a small body of water and relaxing for awhile.

 If you keep going on that left trail, you’ll be able to circle the lake, or wander a little farther and run into Crow Creek.
 I must warn you, if you’re exploring here after rain (which we did), it’s going to be pretty swampy.